 Sworn police consist of ranks, ranging from Commissioner to Cadet:

-- Deputy Commissioner: Is in charge of all police operations in the metropolitan area and throughout regional Western Australia with all operational portfolio heads reporting to that position along with the portfolio heads of Intelligence and Communications, and State Crime.
+- Deputy Commissioner (Operations): Is in charge of all police operations in the metropolitan area and throughout regional Western Australia with all operational portfolio heads reporting to that position along with the portfolio heads of Intelligence and Communications, and State Crime.

-- Assistant Commissioners: Metropolitan, Regional WA, Traffic and Operations, Specialist Crime, Judicial Services, Professional Development, Corruption Prevention and Investigation.
+- Assistant Commissioners: Metropolitan Region, Regional WA, Intelligence and Communications, State Crime, Judicial Services, Professional Development and Traffic and Emergency Response.

-- Commanders: Metropolitan Region, Regional WA, Intelligence and Deployment, State Crime, State Traffic, Counter Terrorism and Emergency Response, and Business Outcomes provide assistance to their relevant Assistant Commissioners or Deputy Commissioner for State Intelligence matters to ensure operational policing matters are undertaken with efficiency.
+- Commanders: Metropolitan Region, Regional WA, Intelligence and Deployment, State Crime, State Traffic, Counter Terrorism and Emergency Response, and Business Outcomes provide assistance to their relevant Assistant Commissioner to ensure policing matters are undertaken with efficiency.